boudicca-events/boudicca.events/QUERY.md

 The Lexer is responsible for taking the query-string and breaking it up into a list of tokens.
 This means the handling for escaping text and recognizing keywords happens here.

-For example the query `name equals "BigBand Blues"` will result in the three
+For example the query `"name" equals "BigBand Blues"` will result in the three
 tokens: `text("name"), equals, text("BigBand Blues")`

 ### Parsing